Bernhard Bischoff: Biography

 He was the son of Emil Bischoff and Charlotte von Gersdorff, who died giving birth to him.
 He received a Pietistic education during his youth.
-He married Hanne Oehler in 1935 and lived the majority of his life in Bavaria outside of academia.
+He married Hanne Oehler in 1935 and lived the majority of his life in Bavaria.

-Before he earned his doctorate in 1933, under the direction of Paul Lehmann, he was recruited by the American paleographer E. A. Lowe as an assistant for the Codices Latini Antiquiores.
-He would work on this achievement until 1972, cataloging Latin manuscripts of the 9th century.
+Before he earned his doctorate in 1933 under the direction of Paul Lehmann, he was recruited by the American paleographer E. A. Lowe as an assistant for the Codices Latini Antiquiores.
+He would work on this project until 1972, cataloging Latin manuscripts of the 9th century.
+It was in this context that young Bischoff deciphered and revealed in 1931 the name of the until then anonimous female author of St. Willibald's 8th-century biography, the Anglo-Saxon nun Hygeburg of Heidenheim.

-He began to teach at the University of Munich in 1947, receiving the Chair of Medieval Latin Philology under his instructor, Lehmann, succeeding Ludwig Traube.
-In 1974 he became emeritus.
+From 1947 until his retirement in 1974, Bischoff held the chair for Medieval Latin Philology at LMU Munich.
+Here, he followed his mentor Lehmann, who himself had succeeded the chair's inaugural holder, Ludwig Traube.

-In 1953, Bischoff was elected to the general editorship of the Monumenta Germaniae Historica (MGH).
-In the last years of his life, he worked on cataloging nearly 7,000 9th-century medieval Latin manuscripts, published by the Bavarian Academy of Sciences.
+In 1953, Bischoff was elected to the central board of directors of the Monumenta Germaniae Historica (MGH) and contributed to the Antiquitates series (primarily medieval poetry).
+In the later years of his life, he worked on cataloging nearly 7,000 9th-century medieval Latin manuscripts, published by the Bavarian Academy of Sciences.

-Bischoff was most influential in the field of paleography, specifically in his expertise in dating and localizing medieval manuscripts.
-His work on the subject, Latin Paleography: Antiquity and the Western Middle Ages, is a fundamental work for the discipline.
+Bischoff was most influential in the field of Latin paleography, specifically in his expertise in dating and localizing early medieval manuscripts.
+His main work on the subject, Latin Paleography: Antiquity and the Western Middle Ages, remains a standard work in the discipline.
 It has been translated into English by Dáibhí Ó Cróinín and David Ganz, and into French by Jean Vezin and Harmut Atsma.
-Bischoff received four degrees honoris causa at the Universities of Dublin (1962), Oxford (1963), Cambridge, and Milan.
+Bischoff received four degrees honoris causa at the University of Dublin in 1962, the University of Oxford in 1963, the University of Cambridge, and the University of Milan.

-He was a member of the Bavarian Academy of Sciences (1956), of the Royal Irish Academy (1957), of the Medieval Academy of America (1960), German Archeological Institute (1962), the American Academy of Arts and Sciences (1968), and the American Philosophical Society (1989).
+He was a member of the Bavarian Academy of Sciences in 1956, of the Royal Irish Academy in 1957, of the Medieval Academy of America in 1960, German Archeological Institute in 1962, the American Academy of Arts and Sciences in 1968, and the American Philosophical Society in 1989.

-In 1982 he was awarded the gold medal of the Bibliographical Society.
+In 1982, he was awarded the gold medal of the Bibliographical Society.
 He gave a lecture on the occasion describing his early career and his experiences as a collaborator with E. A. Lowe on compiling the Codices Latini Antiquiores.